opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 If you do not have access to the CRM, open an issue in [the website repository][website-repo] asking for this update to be made.

+## Workflow: Lapsed Members

+Remove a member from the website when either (1) their report due date has passed and they have indicated they do not plan to renew, or (2) their report due date, plus a grace period of a month, have passsed.

+When removing a member, take the following steps:

+* Remove the member from `src/memberRoles.json`, causing the member to no longer be displayed on the website
+* Remove the member's logo from wherever it may be featured on the website, such as `MemberLogoBoard.astro`

+Do not delete any of the member's files.
+The member's JSON file, as well as their logo assets, might be useful in the future!

 ## Archiving Member Reports